Milchkonsument/audio_meta/README.md

 Nothing here yet!

 ## Contribution
-Feel free to support me and work on open issues by making a pull request, or making a feature request / openining an issue.
+Feel free to support me by working on open issues, or making a feature request / opening an issue.